-No. 1495. - CONVENTION BETWEEN THE REPUBLIC OF ESTONIA AND THE REPUBLIC OF CZECHOSLOVAKIA RELATING TO EXTRADITION AND JUDICIAL ASSISTANCE IN CRIMINAL MATTERS.
-SIGNED AT TALLINN, JULY 17, 1926.
+No. 1465. - CONVENTION BETWEEN CZECHOSLOVAKIA AND LATVIA, RELATING TO EXTRADITION AND JUDICIAL ASSISTANCE IN CRIMINAL MATTERS.
+SIGNED AT RIGA, JULY 6, 1926.

-The Government of the Estonian Republic and the President of the Czechoslovak Republic, being desirous of regulating judicial relations between the two countries with regard to the extradition and conveyance of criminals and judicial assistance in criminal matters, have decided to conclude a Convention for this purpose and have appointed as their Plenipotentiaries:
+The President of the Czechoslovak Republic and the President of the Latvian Republic, being desirous of regulating judicial relations between the two countries with regard to the extradition and conveyance of criminals, and judicial assistance in criminal matters, potentiaries:

+Have decided to conclude a Convention for this purpose, and have appointed as their Pleni-